cert-manager/website/content/about/oluwole.md

 title: Oluwole Fadeyi
 weight: 20
 image: /img/jpg/about-oluwole.jpg
-position: Summer Intern
+position: Software Engineer
 email: oluwole.fadeyi@jetstack.io
 ---

-Oluwole just graduated in Computer Science from Queen Mary University of London and has joined Jetstack as a summer intern in July.
-Even though he's not really all that familiar with containerization and Kubernetes, he will use this period to learn more.
-He also likes to play around with Arduino when he has time.
+After spending a great summer as a Jetstack intern, Oluwole decided to continue his studies by pursuing a masters in Software engineering at the University of Southampton, while continuing to work part-time at Jetstack.
+Now finally done with his studies and without any more lectures to attend Oluwole as joined Jetstack fulltime, hoping to grow his Kubernetes knowledge and skills.